linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 ## How to Develop a Phoenix Application

 With the Phoenix application generator and Phoenix's prerequisites installed, you are ready to start building Phoenix applications of your own.
-This section of the tutorial shows you how.
+This section of the guide shows you how.

 The process is broken into two parts to make it easier to find what you need.
 The first shows you how to create a new Phoenix project using the base template.
-Already at that point you can start running Phoenix and see the welcome page in your browser.
+Already at that point, you can start running Phoenix and see the welcome page in your browser.

 The second part shows you how to build on that template to start creating your own application.
 You can see here a breakdown of the base structure of Phoenix applications and ways you can build your own features within that structure.